San Juan, Puerto Rico Port Guide

 Exploring Port of San Juan on Foot

-When exploring the Port of San Juan on foot, you might be limited in terms of nearby attractions from the Pan American Pier, but as noted above, a short taxi ride will drop you in the heart of the city center, where you can explore the aforementioned sites on foot.
-Aside from the infrastructure that can make navigation challenging for cruisers with mobility issues, this is a very walkable port of call in general.
+When exploring the Port of San Juan on foot, you might be limited regarding nearby attractions from the Pan American Pier.
+Still, as noted above, a short taxi ride will drop you in the heart of the city center, where you can explore the aforementioned sites on foot.
+Aside from the infrastructure that can make navigation challenging for cruisers with mobility issues, this is a very walkable port of call.

 Beaches Near San Juan Cruise Port